emberjs/website/source/blog/2019-03-01-the-ember-times-issue-87.md

 Be kind,

-Jessica Jordan, Kenneth Larsen the crowd and the Learning Team
+Jessica Jordan, Kenneth Larsen, Jared Galanis the crowd and the Learning Team